 And just because you don’t smell it doesn’t mean you’re not making it.
 Two studies have shown that people who are unable to smell the odor in their own urine also don’t detect it in the urine of known producers.
 Yes, volunteers sniffed samples of other people’s asparagus pee.
 Though most everyone probably produces the scent to some degree, it seems not everyone’s noses pick up on it.

-In fact, a study my colleagues and I conducted last year found that only 40 percent of those surveyed reported detecting the odor in their urine.
+In fact, a study my colleagues and I conducted in 2017 found that only 40 percent of those surveyed reported detecting the odor in their urine.
 A lower proportion of women were able to detect the odor, compared to men, despite women being thought to have a more keen sense of smell.

 We asked almost 7,000 participants from two large cohort studies to respond to the prompt “After eating asparagus, you notice a strong characteristic odor in your urine.”
 By linking the questionnaire data with genetic data, we were able to show that the ability to smell or not to smell depends on a person’s genetic makeup.
 Hundreds of variants in the DNA sequence across multiple genes involved in sense of smell are strongly associated with the ability to detect asparagus metabolites in urine.